 2022 Office Design Trends

-Traditional office life is by no means dead, but with the rise of remote working and a new sense of how business should be done, companies would be well-served to accommodate a more modern office design or risk being left behind.
+Traditional office life is by no means dead.
+Although, with the rise of remote work companies would be well-served to accommodate a more modern office design or risk being left behind.

 What does the modern office space look like?